AdityaKumarBej/Internet-Access-Disparities/README.md

 # Internet-Access-Disparities
-Project scope - Conduct a large scale analysis of network measurements in USA, Europe and India and low-level analysis for a few select regions to understand if there are Internet Access Disparities among the general population for a given region.
+Project scope - Conduct a large scale analysis of network measurements in USA and India and low-level analysis for a few select regions to understand if there are Internet Access Disparities among the general population for a given region.
 Socio-economic, geographic and political climate factors are taking into account when conducting the analysis.

 # System Design
 ![Architecture](./updatedsystem_design.png)